-L’Esprit Literary Review accepts short fiction, creative non-fiction, novel extracts, literary criticism, and book reviews.
-General submissions are currently open.
-During open reading periods (announced here, on social media, and in our newsletter), kindly send your work via email attachment (Pages, PDF, or Docx) to firstname.lastname@example.org.
+L’Esprit Literary Review publishes work written in the fearless, risk-adept, and revolutionary spirit of High Modernism.
+We accept short fiction, creative non-fiction, novel extracts, drama, literary criticism, book reviews, artwork, and photography.
+General submissions are currently closed.
+We remain open to reviews, critical work, and essay proposals, as well as artwork and photography.
+During open reading periods (announced here, on social media, and in our newsletter), find us on Submittable.

 There is no fee for submitting.
 Please include the following:

-- An email subject line with your name, and the title and genre (fiction, CNF, criticism, review) of your piece.
+- Your name, and the title and genre (fiction, CNF, criticism, review, etc.) of your piece.

 - A third-person bio, to be used as the contributor’s note should your work be accepted.